ucsb-cs148/w25/_lab/lab08.md

   * Led by: name-goes-here
   * Present: name1, name2, ... , nameN
   * Absent: name1, name2, ...

-  ## Action item

-  * a goal: identify something the team wants to get better at
-  * a commitment: identify one thing that the team pledges to do to maximize productivity towards launch
-  * a measurement: identify at least one way to assess and ensure that the commitment(s) is/are kept

-  ## Optional

-  * Record anything else you think the team might want to remember from this retro

   ```

 * After the Retro